bodleian/iipsrv-openjpeg-docker/README.md

 ### Start the container

-    $ docker run -d -p 8080:80 bdlss/iipsrv.openjpeg tail -f /dev/null
+    $ docker run -d -p 8080:80 bdlss/iipsrv.openjpeg

 This will push the docker containers port 80 to your localhost port 8080.
-The `tail -f /dev/null` is so that a process is running in the foreground, otherwise docker will close the container.

 ### Images